SyleKu/SyleKu/README.md

 # 🔭 I’m currently working on

-Currently working on a computer vision project as part of my preparation for further studies in AI and data science.
-More details coming soon.
+A small computer vision project and some machine learning experiments.
+The repository will be published once the first results are ready.

 # ⚗️ Projects